 Evidence Generally Collected Through Observations Evidence Generally Collected Through Non-classroom/Reviews of Practice Domain 1: Learning Environment, Engagement and Commitment to Learning Domain 2: Planning for Active Learning Service providers promote student/adult learner engagement, independence and interdependence in learning and facilitate a positive learning community by: 1a.
 Promoting a positive learning environment that is respectful and equitable.
 1b.
 Promoting developmentally appropriate standards of behavior that support a productive learning environment.
 1c.
-Maximizing service delivery by effectively managing routines and transition.
-Service providers design academic, social/behavioral, therapeutic, crisis or consultative plans to engage student/adult learners in rigorous and relevant learning and to promote their curiosity about the world at large by: 2a.
+Maximizing service delivery by effectively managing routines and transition. crisis or consultative plans to engage student/adult learners in rigorous and relevant learning and to promote their curiosity about the world at large by: 2a.
 Developing plans aligned with standards that build on learners' knowledge and skills and provide an appropriate level of challenge.
 2b.
-Developing plans to actively engage learners in service delivery.
-2c.
-Selecting appropriate assessment strategies to identify and plan learning targets.
-Domain 3: Service Delivery Domain 4: Professional Responsibilities and Leadership Service providers implement academic, social/behavioral, therapeutic, crisis or consultative plans to engage student/adult learners in rigorous and relevant learning and to promote their curiosity about the world at large by: Service providers maximize support for learning by developing and demonstrating professionalism, collaboration and leadership by: 3a.
+Developing plans to estimate proceed homeory in corrige delivery Domain 3: Service Delivery Domain 4: Professional Responsibilities and Leadership Service providers implement academic, social/behavioral, therapeutic, crisis or consultative plans to engage student/adult learners in rigorous and relevant learning and to promote their curiosity about the world at large by: Service providers maximize support for learning by developing and demonstrating professionalism, collaboration and leadership by: 3a.
 Implementing service delivery for learning.
+4a.
 Engaging in continuous professional learning to enhance service delivery and improve student/adult learning.
 3b.
 Leading student/adult learners to construct meaning and apply new learning through the use of a variety of differentiated and evidence- based learning strategies.
 4b.
 Collaborating to develop and sustain a professional learning environment to support student/adult learning.
 3c.
 Assessing learning, providing feedback and adjusting service delivery.
 4c.
 Working with colleagues, students and families to develop and sustain a positive school climate that supports student/adult learning